azriel91/peace_website/content/milestones.md

 # Ideas / Roadmap

-The following ideas are worth entertaining each time a short term / long term milestone is fulfilled.
+Each time a short term or long term milestone is fulfilled, one of the following will take its place:

+* **Apply Command:** Combine ensure / clean commands to enable clean diff and mixed apply.
 * **Web UI:** Present and interact with flows in a browser.
 * **Execution History:** Store and show *write* command execution history.
 * **Tutorials:** Document how to write automation tools using Peace.